SergeyStenyukov/survey/README.md

 # Application running in docker containers
 Download archive.
 Unzip.
-Use command line and move to directory you have unzipped + \survey\src\main\java\docker To get start use command: docker-compose up
+Use command line and move to directory you have unzipped project + \survey\src\main\java\docker

+To get start use command: docker-compose up

 # Endpoints